 When heated, certain retardant chemicals release non-flammable gases, such as carbon dioxide or ammonia.
 These gases displace the oxygen around the tarp which suppresses the combustion reaction.

 Looking for Flame-Resistant Tarps?
-Here you go!
+Check out our collection.

 Knowing how the chemicals work helps choose the right tarp.